kamalarieff/portfolio-eleventy/src/posts/dotfiles-stow.md

 ---
 title: How I manage dotfiles with stow and git
 date: 2020-12-23
+meta:
+  desc: Managing dotfiles across multiple machines can be a pain.
+It doesn't have to be when you use stow and git.
 desc: TLDR; it is a tool to create symlinks from a directory to another directory.
 See the demo.
 ---